5000 Special Topics

 4310 Initiating the Investigation

-5311.41 Notifying Law Enforcement About a Child's Death
+5311.11 Notifying Law Enforcement about a Child’s Death

-The investigator contacts law enforcement to request a joint investigation.
+The investigator must contact law enforcement to request a joint investigation immediately upon receiving a child fatality intake.

 See 1320 Law Enforcement.